New to Hillside?

 As you proceed down the hallway, our space will open up to your left revealing our Coffee Room.
 Depending on the time you come you are welcome to get a cup of coffee, tea, and a snack.
 Standing right before the Coffee Room steps will be your first interaction with a Hillside Volunteer.
 A Greeter is stationed there to welcome people and direct you as needed.
 Greeters are identified by Hillside Church lanyards which they wear.
 Feel free to ask a Greeter any questions you may have.

 At this point, you are almost near the Sanctuary.
-As you continue down the hallway, you will walk by our Fireside Room on the right.
+As you continue down the hallway, you will walk by our Fireside Room on the left.
 This room was the original church when Hillside was founded.
 It now acts as a favorite room for our ministries to gather and for luncheons.

 The hallway will lead into a large open space called a Narthex.
-Before you enter the narthex you'll encounter another Greeter who will hand you a Church Bulletin.
+Before you enter the Narthex you'll encounter another Greeter who will hand you a church bulletin.
 You will also notice the prominent Welcome Center to the right.
 The Welcome Center is more than just a place to get information about Hillside Church.
 You can also check your children into the SPROUTS Children's Church program, access the nursery and sign up for events.
 Be sure to visit the Welcome Center if you'd like more information about Hillside or if you are unsure of what to do or where to go.
 Our friendly staff will be happy to help you!

 From the Narthex, you can access any of the three double-doors into the Sanctuary.
 You are welcome to sit anywhere you like.
 You'll also notice about half-way down the center aisle there are spaces for wheelchairs near the pews.
 If you have a wheelchair, you do not have to use these spots but they are open if you prefer to sit closer to the front.